Stephanie Lawrence: Musical theatre in the 1980s

 In 1987, she appeared as Louise in the first replacement cast of the Dave Clark musical Time, opposite David Cassidy.

-Immediately afterwards, she succeeded Nichola McAucliffe as Kate/Lili Vanessi in the RSC production of Kiss Me Kate at the Savoy Theatre.
+Immediately afterwards, she succeeded Nichola McAuliffe as Kate/Lili Vanessi in the RSC production of Kiss Me Kate at the Savoy Theatre.
 Over Christmas of 1988 into early 1989 she played the eponymous Cinderella in the pantomime, opposite Lionel Blair as Buttons.
 In 1990 she toured with the musical Blues in the Night playing The Woman of the World.

 "Straight" theatre

 In 1986, Lawrence took on her first dramatic part as Doris in The Owl and the Pussycat touring with Peter Davison.
 Soon after this she appeared at Oslo International Cabaret in her one-woman show.

 Blood Brothers

 In 1990, Lawrence took the role of Mrs. Johnstone in the revival of Willy Russell's Blood Brothers.
 She played the role for three years, first at the Albery Theatre then subsequently the Phoenix Theatre in London, before moving to create the role in the original Broadway production at the Music Box Theatre in New York City (1993).
 She was nominated for a Tony Award and won the Theatre World Award for Outstanding Broadway Debut.
 She would play the part of Mrs Johnstone on and off for the next few years, during which she performed on the 1995 London Cast Recording.
 She had to pull out of the production after suffering from exhaustion.
 After her untimely death, the London production's souvenir brochure included a tribute on the rear cover for a number of years.